 Why does this work so well?
 Because one of the best things about being a child (or just a plain human being, really) is being able to poke and prod at the boundaries of things to discover their limits and how their properties can be exploited.
 Actually it’s even more fundamental than that; law is an essential part of human functionality.
 It all comes down to how the human brain is designed to seek out patterns to help understand, process, and recall information, and it gets quite intricate when you study how humans have learned to use epithets, rhythm, rhyme, repetition, and alliteration to simply and expedite that process.
 Classic examples like Asimov’s Laws of Robotics are important not because they fundamentally make sense and no one should ever disagree with them, but because they are a skeleton for a story’s muscles and organs to integrate with.
 Furthermore, mystery and drama rely entirely on establishing rules so they can be subverted later, and there’s nothing like a good mystery or cliffhanger to keep your audience wanting more.
 With Fully Charged though, everything that happens in its world is arbitrary and meaningless, to the point that the show stops just short of saying robots can give live birth.
 The Ruby Spears cartoon would have gone that extra step and at least have been even more memorable for it.

 No, really.
 As bad as Fully Charged is, somehow it isn’t quite bad enough, like how one of Sonic Boom: Rise of Lyric’s major failings is that it technically isn’t as bad as Sonic ‘06.
 Fully Charged never manages to break as badly as the Ruby Spears cartoon did at times; it has nothing as unwatchable as “Curse of the Lion Men” or “Robosaur Park”.
 But that’s also the final nail in the show’s coffin because it means Fully Charged doesn’t have much spectacle either, so it’s not even something you can love to hate.
 At least the Ruby Spears cartoon secured its immortality through genies, werewolves, and other spectacular errors, which caused it to spawn memes like “Super Fighting Robot” and “Guts Man’s Ass”, while Fully Charged is ultimately a sort of bland bad that’s not even much fun to make fun of.
 Decades from now, people will still be watching the Ruby Spears cartoon, but not this cartoon.
-In fact, Fully Charged was nigh impossible to find outside of piracy sites until it was dumped onto Amazon Video in the dead of night some two years after its cancellation, while the Ruby Spears cartoon exists in its entirety on multiple YouTube channels and can be bought on DVD.
+In fact, Fully Charged is outright impossible to find outside of piracy sites.
+Promises to officially upload all its episodes to YouTube were never fulfilled and when it was dumped onto Amazon Video in the dead of night some two years after its cancellation, it lasted only a few months before becoming unavailable in all regions.
+Meanwhile the Ruby Spears cartoon exists in its entirety on multiple YouTube channels and can be bought on DVD.

 I want to say that someone horribly mismanaged this show’s production or was forced to mismanage it by someone in a business suit.
 You can see it not only in certain individual episodes, but also in the changes between the episode batches as they were released.
 First there were episodes 1-10, where Mega Mini and Sgt.
 Night at least showed potential that could be salvaged, then episodes 11-20, where the show pretty much forgot their purpose, and finally episodes 21-52, where the production team seemingly struggled to learn from their mistakes but hadn’t the skill nor the foundation necessary to develop the show.
 Isn’t that interesting, how the two worst characters in this show have the same problems of being all talk and no action, with no reason to even be in it?
 Perhaps Sgt.
 Night himself was the biggest casualty in all this.
 Perhaps all his half-hearted schemes are the dangling entrails of a compelling myth arc that was dissected and rearranged too much.
 We know some amount of cutting room antics were going on since the show was originally supposed to be 2D instead of CGI.
 That might also explain all the plot threads that go nowhere.